 Turkish traditions and culture of Turkey

-Turkish traditions and Turkey culture are so rich and multifaceted that does not fit into any simple definition.
+Turkish traditions and Turkish culture are so rich and multifaceted that does not fit into any simple definition.
 For thousands of years the Turkish traditions of many peoples of Anatolia, the Mediterranean, the Middle East, the Caucasus, Eastern Europe, Central Asia and of course ancient world merged unique alloy which today we call Turkish or Minor Asia culture.
 We must add that the Turks themselves before the start of the XX century was not a single nation and brought many unique elements from the depths of Central Asia which blended in the modern life of the country.

-Answering the questions "what is Turkey's culture" we must admit that the precursor of the modern Republic of Turkey - Ottoman Empire for centuries was as a synonym for religious and cultural intolerance and aggressive foreign policy.
+Answering the questions "what are the Turkish culture facts" we must admit that the precursor of the modern Republic of Turkey - Ottoman Empire for centuries was as a synonym for religious and cultural intolerance and aggressive foreign policy.
 But modern Turkey is considered one of the most tolerant countries in Asia where representatives of different nations co-exist peacefully though a few centuries and even decades they were in bitter war with each other.
 Even the ethnic composition of the population here has never been officially detected - the overwhelming majority of local residents consider themselves Turks first and only then the representatives of a particular ethnic group.
 Only Kurds stand out (they are called "dogulu" - "the people from the East"), the Circassians (generic name for all people from the Caucasus region - Meskhetian Turks, Abkhazians, Balkar and others), Laz and the Arabs (including Syrians).

-The social stratification of the population in Turkey is considered traditional.
+The social stratification of the population in Turkey is considered one of the Turkish traditions.
 The most important indicators of status are always considered as wealth and education.
 And if the first is more or less clear - Turks are very different from the other peoples of the region for the views on the role of money in society then the second option is much more interesting.
 University education for Turkish people is the minimum threshold to access the higher layers of society regardless of their actual wealth.
 Previously the high layers of society were represented by military and bureaucratic elite of the Ottoman Empire now "the focus of power" has clearly shifted towards successful doctors, businessmen and politicians as well as high-level officials.
 At the same time the "Westernization" of urban "upper class" is noticeable, the majority of whom speak at least one foreign language, they are familiar with the culture of the world and have close contact with foreign business, cultural and political circles.

 But the urban middle class (most government employees, owners of small businesses, skilled workers and students) notably tends to Turkish culture although their level of education is often not lower in comparison to high class.
 This dualism combined with rapid population growth which is migrating to the cities from the province leads to the formation of a very multi-faceted and mobile society which is the feature of any Turkish city.